The best Asus gaming laptops 2024

 ✅ You're an RGB fan: There are bags of LEDs on this rig, so if you have a set up that can make the most of them it's going to slot right in.

-Design: The design may well split the Strix Scar 18's market, offering up a bold strip of RGB lighting around the front and back as well as that translucent plastic chassis we didn't quite get on with in the Scar 16.
-At this price, we were expecting slightly more than the plastic casing featured here, but one look at the price point of the fully aluminium Razer Blade 18 quickly had us celebrating this cheaper design.
-There's no concerns about durability here, and the lid itself is still a solid aluminium design, so everything feels robust at least.
+Design: The design may well split the Strix Scar 18's market, offering up a bold strip of RGB lighting around the front and back as well as that translucent plastic chassis I didn't quite get on with in the Scar 16.
+At this price, I was expecting slightly more than the plastic casing featured here, but one look at the price point of the fully aluminium Razer Blade 18 quickly had me celebrating this cheaper design.
+There's no concerns about durability here, and the lid itself is still a solid aluminium design, so everything still feels robust.

 These 18-inch gaming laptops are designed to sit on your desk and stay there.
 With a 3.1kg weight (that's 80% heavier than the Zephyrus G14 above), the Strix Scar 18 certainly isn't a backpack companion.
 That's why it's a little frustrating to see all the ports located on the sides - Alienware rigs have had their IO ports on the back for years now and it makes a more permanent desk setup particularly tidy.

-Features: Without the Nebula Mini LED display up top, the biggest feature of the Strix Scar 18 is the top of the range spec it offers.
-This is the first gaming laptop we've tested with that Intel i9-13980HX processor at the helm, but that's not to mention the RTX 4090 GPU and up to 64GB RAM.
+Features: Without the Nebula Mini LED display up top, the biggest feature of the Strix Scar 18 is the top of the range spec it offers, configurable up to an RTX 4090 GPU and 64GB RAM.
 Those are some hefty specs you won't find in other Asus gaming laptops - so if you're looking to invest in components that can handle anything your search ends here.

-Elsewhere, though, we were surprised to find a robust set of room-filling speakers on board, as well as a full number pad included in the keyboard setup.
+Elsewhere, though, I was surprised to find a robust set of room-filling speakers on board, as well as a full number pad included in the keyboard setup.
 Throw in a MUX switch and some solid cooling and you've got yourself a well rounded device.

 Verdict: The Strix Scar 18 is the best Asus gaming laptop for those chasing framerates no matter what.
 The power under the hood here is unrivalled in the current lineup, and offers incredible (and reliable) performance as a result.
 There are some bolder aesthetic choices which will come down to personal opinion, and the port placement makes things a little tricky but if you're looking to keep a laptop on your desk for the vast majority of its life you can't do much better than this.